Modelling Sculpties (Blender 2.49)

 Your sculpty map appears in the right side window.
 You can scale it up a bit to see some more details.

 And now finally open the image sub-menu and save your map to your hard drive.

-Now it is time to inspect the just created sculpty in second life.
+Now it is time to inspect the just created sculpty in your online world.
 Be sure you use lossless compression, Otherwise your sculpted prim might look a bit broken.

 Please send us your feedback to the SL forum at http://forums.secondlife.com/showthread.php?t=257428 .